Loglinear modelling of huge contingency tables: Inference of medium-large contingency tables

 In this section, we perform a simulation study by generating data from high-dimensional and sparse contingency tables.
-The aim of the study is to assess the performance of standard Poisson regression when we consider only a small fraction of randomly sampled zero cells.
+The aim of the study is to assess the performance of the zero-deflated Poisson likelihood estimates when we consider only a small fraction of randomly sampled zero cells.

 We consider the case of $p=13$ categorical variables with $3$ levels each.
 Thus, the contingency table has size $3^{13}$.
-We further consider a two-way interaction model, therefore a total of $339$ parameters, with a banded structure for the underlying conditional independence graph.
-In particular, we set non-zero $\lambda$ effects on all consecutive interactions, and draw their values and the main effects from a $\rm{Beta}(0.25,0.25)$ distribution.
+We further consider a two-way interaction model, therefore a total of $339$ parameters.
+We draw the values of the $\lambda$ effects from a $\rm{Beta}(0.25,0.25)$ distribution.
 We further subtract $0.5$, so that the values are centered at zero, and set the intercept to $\log(339)-13\log(3)$, i.e., roughly one count per parameter for a model with only an intercept.
-When we consider the $\lambda$ values simulated as above, and calculate $\sum_{\bx}\mu_{\bx}=\sum_{\bx} \exp(\boldsymbol{\lambda}\boldsymbol{m}_{\bx})$, we obtain an expected count of $3960.171$.
-This means that only about $0.25\%$ of the cells of the contingency table are expected to contain some counts.
+When we consider the $\lambda$ values simulated as above, and calculate $\sum_{\bx}\mu_{\bx}=\sum_{\bx} \exp(\boldsymbol{\lambda}^{\top}\boldsymbol{m}_{\bx})$, we obtain an expected count of $4764.85$.
+This means that only about $0.3\%$ of the cells of the contingency table are expected to contain some counts.